-In 1715, one year after George, the Elector of Hanover was crowned ( a search had been conducted to find a Protestant, and they settled on this 55years old unknown, who could not speak English and so the position of "primus inter pares" or premier/ first minister, was created and Sir Robert Walpole became the first holder of the office that would grow into that of Prime Minister), and a rebellion broke out which was quickly put down.
+In 1715, one year after George, the Elector of Hanover was crowned ( a search had been conducted to find a Protestant, and they settled on this 55years old unknown, who could not speak English and so the position of "primus inter pares" or premier/ first minister, was created and Sir Robert Walpole became the first holder of the office that would grow into that of Prime Minister), and a rebellion broke out, which was quickly put down.
 In 1745, another rebellion, this time led by Bonnie Prince Charles, threatened the rule of George 11, but the rebels were routed at the bloody battle of Culloden and thousands were "put to tthe sword".
 Charles fled to France, died and with him the claims to the throne.
 The clans were disbanded and forbidden to wear their "colours".

 Westminister was shaken and immediately set out to win back support against independence.
 Cameron went Edinburgh and spoke to workers of Lloyds Banking Group, and begged the voters not to break his heart...."
 I would be heartbroken, if our family of nations was torn apart.....these islands are our home".
 Opposition leader Ed Milliband , his party is very popular in Scotland , went to Cumberland, near Glasgow, spoke to labor activists and pleaded " please stay with us....we are stronger together.....stay with us and we can change Britain together....we are favorite to win the next election in May.....the right way is to vote "no" in the referendum and then vote for a Labour government".
 Nick Clegg of the Liberal Democrat, and Deputy Prime Minister, also went to Edinburgh